OctopusDeploy/docs/docs/installation/sql-server-database.md

 Octopus will work with [any of the supported highly available SQL Server implementations](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/high-availability-solutions-sql-server).

-Make sure the Octopus Server is connecting to the listener which will route database requests to the active SQL Server node and allow for automatic fail over.
+Make sure the Octopus Deploy server is connecting to the listener which will route database requests to the active SQL Server node and allow for automatic fail over.
 Learn about [connecting to listeners and handling fail over](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover).

 A typical connection string for using a SQL Server AlwaysOn availability group looks like this: